HOSTS: Day of Show Resources

 In order to do these shows as safely as possible for hosts, guests and artists, we’ll be requiring all guests to agree to a few things before they can attend a show at your place.

-+ Everyone attending must wear a mask while inside the space.
++ All guests must wear a mask over their nose and mouth while inside the show space.

 There will be no exceptions for anyone for any reason.
 Thank you for understanding and helping us implement these policies so we can get our artists back out on tour to play music for you and their fans in the safest possible way.